JungsikNoh/DynamicNeuronTracker/README.md

 ## Parallel segmentation with sub-volume videos
-- If a single 3D calcium movie is too big to analyze in a single batch, then you can utilize [Pipeline_toGenerate_8subvolumeData_and_combineSeparateAnalysisResults.m](DynamicNeuronTrackerPackage/DynamicNeuronTracker/Pipelines/Pipeline_toGenerate_8subvolumeData_and_combineSeparateAnalysisResults.m) to divide an original volume into 8 sub-volumes, process each sub-volume videos, and combine the sub-volume outputs.
+- If a single 3D calcium movie is too big to analyze in a single batch, then you can utilize [Pipeline_toGenerate_8subvolumeData_and_combineSeparateAnalysisResults.m](DynamicNeuronTrackerPackage/DynamicNeuronTracker/Pipelines/Pipeline_toGenerate_8subvolumeData_and_combineSeparateAnalysisResults.m) to divide an original volume into 8 sub-volumes, process each sub-volume video, and combine the sub-volume outputs.

 ## More information
 - [Output examples](Doc/outputExamples.pdf) of DyNT